frederikespersen/popgen24-group2/admixture.md

 ```

-Test plot of K=7, run 1
+Following code was used to make admixture plot of K equal to 3, 4, 5, 6, and 7 taking the best run out 10.
 ```R
 # Margins and colors
 par(mar=c(7,3,2,1), mgp=c(2,0.6,0))